-Cash, which was invested as at December 31, 2017 in very short-term money market funds or at market conditions in the cash pooling managed by the Institut Mérieux, stood at €39.8 million.
+Cash, which was invested as at December 31, 2018 in very short-term money market funds or at market conditions in the cash pooling managed by the Institut Mérieux, stood at €15.0 million.
 The Company needs, and shall continue to require, substantial funds to continue its research and development activities, including preclinical and clinical testing of future products, further development of manufacturing processes and accessing industrial- and commercial-scale manufacturing, production costs, and enhancing its quality control and its regulatory, marketing and administrative capabilities.

-Equity is the Company's main resource, as it has limited access to bank debt due to the Group's losses and the high-risk nature of the business sector (pharmaceutical research and development), with the exception of the EIB loan obtained under a program to fund innovation in health.
+Equity is the Company's main resource, as it has limited access to bank debt due to the Group's losses and the high-risk nature of the business sector (pharmaceutical research and development), with the exception of the EIB loan obtained under a program to fund innovation in health and the revolving credit agreement, that makes it possible to anticipate somewhat the appreciation of the Company's shares of stock in Tasly BioPharmaceuticals.
 The Company plans to finance operations mainly through equity until its profitability situation changes such that it has access to debt instruments.

-1.4.2.1.4 Equity risk
+1.4.6.4 Equity risk in the Company